andrewgreen5610/HalfTails/install-from-ubuntu.md

 **Step-3**: make your pendrive Live USB!

+Do it offline (see [problems with online installations](https://stackoverflow.com/q/42857281/287948)).
 Only answer pressing letters or buttons after initial command.

 ```sh
 mkusb